The Continuing Education Unit

 Delays & Closures

 Closures: If NOVA is closed, all classes and activities are cancelled, including non-credit Workforce Development classes and seminars.
-This also applies to classes held at off-campus sites (such as Arlington Center, CED-Pitney Bowes, Reston Center, and Manassas Innovation Park).
+This also applies to classes held at off-campus sites (such as Annandale - CED and Reston Center).

 Morning Delays: If NOVA opens late due to bad weather, your WD class could be impacted.
 We determine whether to hold class as follows: